algobulls/algobulls_help_site/docs/index.md

 ## 3. Log in with AlgoBulls

-If you already have an AlgoBulls account, simply log in using the following options:
+If you already have an AlgoBulls account, log in using the following options:

 ### i.
 Login using Google

 Use your Google account to **Log in**.
-Just click on the Google icon and log in with your Google credentials.
+Click on the Google icon and log in with your Google credentials.

 ![Google Login](member/imgs/google_whatsapp.png)